 States meetings: A Deputy attends meetings of the States of Deliberation to debate and vote on the way the island is run (policy) and the laws we all obey (legislation).
-Meetings are held every three weeks in term time and can last for up to three days, depending on the agenda, or four days for the Budget debate.
+Meetings are held every three weeks in term time and are scheduled for up to three days, depending on the agenda, or four days for the Budget debate.

 To prepare for a States meeting, Deputies can read the papers for individual items as they are submitted and published on the States website.
 Six weeks before the meeting, all of the papers are assembled into a document called a Billet d’Etat which Deputies can opt to receive electronically or in hard copy.

 Deputies may also be invited to background presentations by the relevant States committees or local interest groups in the weeks before the debate and may also engage in their own research and questioning.

 If they plan to speak in a particular debate, Deputies generally prepare their speech in advance.
 Deputies may also consider placing an amendment to try to alter what’s being proposed or a ‘sursis’ to delay a debate.

-Deputies can also initiate policy changes themselves through a private members bill called a requête.
+Deputies can also initiate policy changes themselves through a process called a requête.